 Xylitol Cons: Has calories and carbs.
 You need to use it in small amounts.

 Allulose keto sweetener, also called D-psicose, is considered to be a “rare sugar” since it’s present in a few foods.
 These include dried fruits, wheat, and figs.

-It’s a convenient choice of sweetener in the food industry since it’s like fructose in terms of solubility and viscosity.
+It’s one of the best keto sugar replacements in the food industry since it’s like fructose in terms of solubility and viscosity.
 A study showed that a 60-kg adult can consume up to 54 grams of allulose without any side effects(8).

 Aside from being a zero-calorie and zero-carb keto sugar substitute, allulose reduces lipid levels in the blood and has anti-inflammatory effects on fat cells(9).
 Furthermore its GI is zero.

 Allulose Pros: Zero calories, helps prevent obesity and atherosclerosis.

 Allulose Cons: May cause abdominal discomfort in excessive amounts.

 Swerve is often marketed as the best sweetener for keto.
 It’s a combination of erythritol and oligosaccharides.

 If you love baking, you’ll be glad to know that Swerve is a great option since it works like powdered sugar.
 The only difference is that you won’t need a lot of it to sweeten your recipes.
 It rests at zero on the glycemic index and has 4 grams of total carbs per teaspoon.